 The final test is simple: would the spouse or partner recognise the voice?
 If the answer is yes, the letter is doing its work.
 It does not need polished language.
 It needs specificity, honesty and care.
 A legacy letter to spouse is a way of saying, in a form that can last, that the ordinary life shared together mattered deeply.

-FAQs about legacy letter to spouse
+FAQs about How do I write a legacy letter to my spouse or partner

 How do I write a legacy letter to my spouse or partner?